BACK

 Send a Notice of Termination for Cause

 When talking to your tenant doesn’t work, it’s time to send a notice of termination for cause, commonly known as an eviction notice.
-A proper eviction notice needs to include these elements:
+Proper eviction notices need to include these elements:

-The wording you need to use will differ from state to state, but you’ll need to send one of the following letters:
+The wording you need to use will differ from state to state based on the landlord tenant laws in place, but you’ll need to send one of the following letters:

 Sue Your Tenant for an Eviction